woodcox/11ty-solid-base/README.md

 ### Arguments
 There are two optional arguments:
-- `filename`: The name the file which is saved to `docs/assets`.
+- `filename`: The name of the file which is saved to `docs/assets`.
 This name is automatically prefixed by `solid-`.
 - `bundled`: The solid.jsx is bundled by default.
 To switch bundling off pass the value: `bundleOff`

 To configure esbuild for the shortcode, modify `config/shortcode/solidify.js`